Model Predictive Inferential Control of Neural State-Space Models for Autonomous Vehicle Motion Planning: Introduction

 Machine learning has risen as a remarkable way for vehicle modeling~\cite{Spielberg:Science:2019,Hewing:TCST:2020}.
 Its unique strength lies in extracting models from data directly.
 Given abundant and informative data, such data-driven models based on neural networks or others can effectively capture and predict vehicle dynamics under different and even extreme driving scenarios, while showing robustness against uncertainty of various kinds and non-transparent dynamics.
 However, machine learning-based vehicle models will be non-trivial for MPC-based motion planning, because of their complex and highly nonlinear nonconvex structure.
 While gradient-based optimization solvers have been used to deal with MPC of neural network models, they would be computationally expensive and even brittle in some cases, e.g., inaccurate initial guesses.
 The computation will be prohibitive if one pursues MPC for planning in the context of reinforcement learning~\cite{Nagabandi:ICRA:2018}.

-In this paper, we develop an alternative framework to perform MPC motion planner design when neural network-based vehicle models are used.
+In this paper, we develop an alternative framework to perform MPC motion planner design when neural network vehicle models are used.
 The framework, referred to as model predictive inferential control (MPIC), inherits the idea of optimal motion planning from MPC, but pivots away from using gradient-based optimization as solvers.
-Instead, it undertakes inference-driven decision-making and attempts to estimate the optimal motion plans while using the driving requirements as evidence.
+Instead, it undertakes inference-driven decision-making in planning and attempts to estimate the optimal motion plans while using the driving requirements as the evidence.
 This profound shift allows us to draw on the substantial work on nonlinear estimation in the literature and utilize various estimation methods to do MPC motion planning.
-Particularly powerful and attractive among those methods is particle filtering/smoothing.
-This technique exploits sequential Monte Carlo sampling to achieve accurate estimation for nonlinear systems~\cite{Doucet:Springer:2001,Sarkka:Cambridge:2013}, providing a leverage to tame the difficulty brought by neural networks to motion planning.
-Particle filtering/smoothing in their basic form is computationally heavy due to the intensive sampling requirements in the face of nonlinearities.
-This motivates us to pursue a new way to do particle filtering/smoothing to execute the MPIC framework.
+Particularly powerful and attractive among those methods is particle filtering.
+This technique exploits Monte Carlo sampling to achieve accurate estimation despite strong nonlinearities~\cite{Doucet:Springer:2001,Sarkka:Cambridge:2013} and thus provides a leverage to treat the difficulty brought by neural networks to motion planning.
+However, particle filtering in general is computationally expensive, because it requires intensive sampling, especially when the nonlinearity is sophisticated.
+This motivates us to investigate a new way to do particle filtering in order to execute the MPIC framework.
 Our approach, by design, will focus on less intensive but more effective sampling to accelerate computation.

 To summarize at a high level, our study presents two main contributions. \begin{itemize}

 \item {\em The development of the MPIC framework for autonomous vehicle motion planning.} We formulate a motion planner based on incremental-input MPC and show the equivalence of the MPC problem to a receding-horizon Bayesian state estimation problem.
 Given the translation, we then unveil the forward-filtering/backward-smoothing structure for the MPIC framework, which runs in receding horizons to estimate control decisions and generate motion plans by inference.